galilley/syncthing-pyselective/README.md

 Python 3 and PyQt5 must be installed to run the program.

 ## About
-I've started this project for my personal use case but I believe it could be helpfyl both to other people right now and to the Syncthing project to introduce Next Gen Ignores feature in future.
-Please be free to contact me about your wishes and bug reports and do not judje strictly my code.
+I've started this project for my personal use case but I believe it could be helpful both to other people right now and to the Syncthing project to introduce Next Gen Ignores feature in future.
+Please be free to contact me about your wishes and bug reports and do not judge strictly my code.